Rowland, Nevada

 Rowland is a ghost town in northern Elko County, Nevada, United States.

 Description

 The site of the former community is located along the Bruneau River in Bruneau Canyon in what is now the Humboldt–Toiyabe National Forest.

 History

 Rowland was established in 1880s as a ranching community and never found quality ore.
 The community was named after Rowland Gill, a local rancher.
 A post office was established at Rowland in 1900.
 There were services such as a store, and a saloon.
 The post office closed in November 1942 and was the end of the community.
-A number of buildings from the early years remain including Scott’s store and saloon and an old warehouse.
+A number of buildings from the early years remain including Scott's store and saloon and an old warehouse.

+The population was 7 in 1940.